ml-archive/template/README.md

 - `redis.json`
     - `$REDIS_HOSTNAME`: Hostname for Redis (this will fallback to `127.0.0.1`).
     - `$REDIS_DATABASE`: Redis database.

+Environment variables related to MySQL and Redis will be set automatically if you use e.g. Vapor Cloud.
+All other variables needs to be set manually, e.g. through the CLI tool.
+For more information, have a look at the official [Vapor Cloud docs](docs.vapor.cloud).

 ## Project layout 🗂